Mesa/oxid/doc/development_setup.md

 The startup process will take some time, be patient and wait a minute.

 ## Install OXID
-With the last update I added the posibility to install OXID eshop from Github through a bash script.
+With the last update I added the posibility to install OXID eshop from Github with a bash script.

 Just execute ```/etc/install_oxid.sh``` inside your docker container.
 For example with:

+    docker-compose exec [docker-container-name] /etc/install_oxid.sh [oxid-version]

+for example:

     docker-compose exec php5.6 /etc/install_oxid.sh v4.10.5

 You can specifiy a OXID version number to install or leave the parameter empty.
 The optional parameter will default to the latest OXID version (currently v4.10.5).